nitinpandey3004/Image-uploader/README.md

 ## Running tests

-Run `npm run devtest` to execute the unit tests .
+Run `npm run devtest` to execute the tests with coverage.

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help